 We discussed How The 5 Autumns Add Brown To Hair Colour.
-It only seems right that we go through Spring’s yellows.
+It only seems right that we go through Spring yellows.

 But first.
-As I look at the original Autumn graphic below, I notice that I’ve combined 2 concepts.
-I melded the type of brown with the appearance of Winter’s red.
+As I look at the original Autumn graphic below, I notice that I have combined 2 concepts.
+I melded the type of brown with the appearance of Winter red.

 The original picture:

-The 5 Autumn browns, subtracting Winter’s red, would look like this:
+The 5 Autumn browns, subtracting Winter red, would look like this:

-For Spring, I’ll confine myself to the type of yellow only.
+For Spring, let me confine myself to the type of yellow only.
 In 12 Season (Tone) Colour Analysis, we include the True Spring, and its strong blends of Light Spring (blend with Summer) and Bright Spring (blend with Winter).
-We also include Spring’s weak blends, as the Light Summer (Summer takes precedence) and Bright Winter (Winter takes precedence).
+We also include Spring weak blends, as the Light Summer (Summer takes precedence) and Bright Winter (Winter takes precedence).

-For each of the 5 groups, the yellow being added by Spring’s influence is affected by the amount of Spring and what Season it’s being blended with.
+For each of the 5 groups, the yellow being added by Spring influence is affected by the amount of Spring and what Season it is being blended with.

-Spring’s colors are light because of a particular property of yellow.
-As it increases in saturation to satisfy Spring’s pure clear colors, it gets lighter.
+Spring colours are light because of a particular property of yellow.
+As it increases in saturation to satisfy Spring’s pure clear colours, it gets lighter.
 Compare that to Winter, which gets darkened by the higher saturation of the colour blue.

 Gradually, Spring will light up the palettes.
-Light Summer is marshmallows.
+Light Summer is marshmallow.
 A trace of yellow from Spring and a trace of blue-grey leftover from Summer.
 This woman is predominantly a Summer.
-She looks better in Summer’s style of wearing clothes, but brightens and lightens it.
-Sometimes, the lightening effect can be less obvious and need not be conveyed only by pale pastel colors.
-For instance, a fabric can convey “lightening” as weightlessness or floatiness.
+She looks better in Summer style of wearing clothes, but brightens and lightens it.
+Sometimes, the lightening effect can be less obvious and need not be conveyed only by pale pastel colours.
+For instance, a fabric can convey lightening as weightlessness or floatiness.
 So can a print like bubbles, mist, or foam.
-When it’s added to hair, this watery yellow looks best as a cool beige.
+When added to hair, this watery yellow looks best as a cool beige.
 (See How Light Summer Goes Grey)

-As we move into Light Spring, color becomes yellower and clearer.
-The variability in human coloring, even within a given Season, is the challenge of personal color analysis.
+As we move into Light Spring, colour becomes yellower and clearer.
+The variability in human colouring, even within a given Season, is the challenge of personal colour analysis.
 There are many texts and websites, including this one, that may show you a human example of a Season.
 Trying to find those averages among your friends is another thing altogether.
-Your color analysis will tell you the hair color and makeup colors that look most natural on you, within a small range.
+Your colour analysis will tell you the hair colour and makeup colours that look most natural on you, within a small range.
 The range may go from warmer to cooler, or lighter to darker, depending on your position within your Season.
 Louise (in Louise and Stevan Are Light Springs) is very much on the cool side of the Season, with more ash brown than warm brown hair, so her highlight will be cooler than Stevan’s beachy, sunny yellow.
-From a colorist’s perspective, this will be hard to fine tune with bleach alone, but they have many shades of blonde to work with to give you the right highlight – and you will know what to ask for when you walk into the salon.
+From a colourist perspective, this will be hard to fine tune with bleach alone, but they have many shades of blonde to work with to give you the right highlight.
+You will know what to ask for when you walk into the salon.

-For True Spring, it’s a clear strong yellow.
-Though this woman’s hair may not be yellow at maturity, and is probably brown, her hair highlight is yellow.
+True Spring has a clear yellow in the largest quantity.
+Though the hair may not be yellow at maturity, and is probably brown, her hair highlight is buttery, almost peachy, yellow.
 The harmony with the skin is extremely spontaneous and likely.
-Her natural hair color is probably dark blonde, but it’s glassy, like the caramelized sugar glaze of a Crème Brulee.
-Autumn’s base is medium to dark brown and velvety dense (and of course, Autumn would never wear a yellow highlight).
+Her natural hair colour is probably dark blonde, and may be glassy, like the caramelized sugar glaze of a Creme Brulee.
+As colour transparency in eyes is high in Spring, so is it in hair and skin, and therefore lovely in cosmetics.
+Autumn base colour is medium to dark brown and velvety dense, and of course, Autumn would never wear a yellow highlight.

 Out at the Spring frontier of Bright Winter, there is very little yellowness left.
-The difference between this and Light Summer’s yellow is the amount of gray.
-This yellow is icy white, lighter than the color above (icy color is hard to replicate on a screen and convey the frostiness).
+The difference between this and Light Summer yellow is the amount of gray.
+This yellow is icy white, lighter than the colour above (icy colour is hard to replicate on a screen and convey the frostiness).
 This person is a Winter, with very little Spring remaining.
-Winter’s most important rule is high contrast, so very light with very dark blocks.
-Therefore, to be called “icy colors”, the light colors Bright Winter chooses move very close to white.
-Also rare and fascinating coloring, be careful if you mess with it.
-If it’s quite dark, leave it alone.
-If it’s medium brown, almost ashy, and eyes and skin are light enough, a little blonding at the ends of the hair can give a sunkissed suggestion.
+The Winter most important rule is high contrast, so very light with very dark blocks.
+Therefore, to be called icy, the light colours Bright Winter chooses move very close to white.
+Also fascinating hair colouring, be careful if you mess with it.
+If quite dark, leave it alone.
+If medium brown, almost ashy, and eyes and skin are light enough, a little blonding at the ends of the hair can give a sunkissed suggestion.
 Don’t go overboard.
 If the hair is dark, leave it be.
 Dark and dynamic force is uniquely Bright Winter’s radiance.
 Now why would you reduce that?